The main changes in ISO 9001 are:

 - A requirement to define the boundaries of the QMS.

 - Greater emphasis on achieving desired outcomes to improve customer satisfaction.

-Organizations using ISO 9001:2008 are recommended to take the following actions:
+Organizations affected by changes in ISO 9001 need to consider the following actions:

 - Identify organizational gaps which need to be addressed to meet new requirements.